Adeeba-Shahzadi/LoanApprovalPrediction-MLModel-BinaryClassification/README.md

 ---

 ## 📊 Evaluation Metrics
-We used the following metrics to evaluate model performance:
+It used the following metrics to evaluate model performance:

 - **Accuracy** → Correct predictions / Total predictions
 - **Precision** → Out of predicted "Approved", how many were actually "Approved"